WarpDefi/exchange-contracts/contracts/staking-positions/README.md

 In this repository, there are two implementations of SAR algorithm.

-### `PangolinStakingPositions`
+### `WarpDefiStakingPositions`

-[`PangolinStakingPositions`](./PangolinStakingPositions.sol) is a single-sided staking solution in which both the staking and reward tokens are the same token (i.e.: WARP).
+[`WarpDefiStakingPositions`](./WarpDefiStakingPositions.sol) is a single-sided staking solution in which both the staking and reward tokens are the same token (i.e.: WARP).
 The rewards come from AMM revenue.
-The revenue tokens get converted to WARP through `FeeCollector` (`SushiMaker` equivalent), and then WARP is added to `PangolinStakingPositions` as reward.
+The revenue tokens get converted to WARP through `FeeCollector` (`SushiMaker` equivalent), and then WARP is added to `WarpDefiStakingPositions` as reward.
 In this implementation of SAR, we also track positions instead of users, which allows leveraging the NFT technology.

 This implementation allows us to add an extra `compound()` (🟢) function to the core SAR